Top 10 Key Technologies for S. Korea to Reach Carbon Goals

 This captures carbon and changes it into fuel.

-This technology is essential for the country's carbon goals.
+This technology will likely be honed in the next ten years and is essential for the country's carbon goals.

-Bringing down carbon emissions in raw material production and steelmaking is also important in the next ten years.
+Bringing down carbon emissions in raw material production and steelmaking is also crucial in the next ten years.

 Bio-based technologies and a new and improved steelmaking process will cut down unnecessary greenhouse gas emissions.